NYYLJudging/ContestPlatform/contestplatform/README.md

   Runs on "http://localhost3000"

 * Deployment instructions

 Currently, In order to run the Contest Platform, you must navigate to the "contestplatform" folder in this Repo (if you're reading this you're probably there already!)

-  type "bin/rails server" to set up the localhost server on port 3000.
+Type "bin/rails server" to set up the localhost server on port 3000.
 Navigate to "http://localhost3000" in order to see the application.

 * ...